1939 Kalamazoo KG-21 Sunburst Archtop, Made by Gibson

-It is not often that we do a restauration job but this beautiful 82 years old (...)
+It is not often that we do a restauration job but this beautiful 84 years old (!!!!)
 KG-21 was in a pretty bad shape when we got it and deserved one.
-It still belongs to the original owner who bought her for a whopping 265,- Dutch Guilders!
+We got it from the original owner who bought her for a whopping 265,- Dutch Guilders!

 The KG-21 is a small sized Jazz-box type guitar built by the Gibson Mandolin-Guitar Manufacturing Co., Ltd. in Kalamazoo, Michigan, USA in the late 1930’s.